trantienduchn/james-project/src/site/markdown/server/install/guice-cassandra-rabbitmq-swift.md

  * Cassandra 3.11.3
  * ElasticSearch 2.4.6
  * RabbitMQ-Management 3.7.7
+ * Swift ObjectStorage
 ### James Launch

 To run james, you have to create a directory containing required configuration files.

 James requires the configuration to be in a subfolder of working directory that is called **conf**.
-You can get a sample directory for configuration from [dockerfiles/run/guice/cassandra-rabbitmq/destination/conf](https://github.com/apache/james-project/tree/master/dockerfiles/run/guice/cassandra-rabbitmq/destination/conf).
+You can get a sample directory for configuration from [dockerfiles/run/guice/cassandra-rabbitmq-swift/destination/conf](https://github.com/apache/james-project/tree/master/dockerfiles/run/guice/cassandra-rabbitmq-swift/destination/conf).
 You might need to adapt it to your needs.

 You also need to generate a keystore in your conf folder with the following command: